-Likewise, it is expected that Deacons will be properly trained and aware of the rubrics of the Prayer Book, particularly as they pertain to diaconal ministry.
-For example, deacons should take note that the "alleluia" is only appended to the dismissal during the Great Fifty Days of Easter.
+Likewise, it is expected that deacons will be properly trained and aware of the rubrics of the Prayer Book, particularly as they pertain to diaconal ministry.
 Deacons do not pronounce God's blessing.
 Deacons with a "gift for healing" may be invited to serve at a healing station.
-When properly invited, the Deacon may preach, but with the understanding that the rector/vicar is the ordinary preacher of the parish.
+When properly invited, the deacon may preach, but with the understanding that the rector/vicar is the ordinary preacher of the parish.
 It is appropriate for the deacon to preach on Maundy Thursday and other feast days or occasions related to servant ministry.